College Cost Index

 Limits

 These are state averages, not quotes for a specific school or student.
 Actual costs vary a lot by institution, program, residency and aid, and earnings depend heavily on field of study.
 Some small institutions withhold earnings or debt for privacy, so those are left out of the weighting.
+Payback in particular is sensitive where a state's graduate earnings sit close to the high-school baseline: a small premium stretches the payback to many years, and the baseline is national, so it does not adjust for state cost of living.
 We cover 50 states plus the District of Columbia, 4-year institutions only.

 Independent project, not affiliated with the U.S. Department of Education.
 Content is made with the help of AI tools and reviewed by a person before publishing.